 When a minimum wage rises, businesses who are operating at their current labor input level, can’t easily change that.
 So, they’re forced to decide — recombine jobs and how they use labor — or find a way to be more productive with your existing employees at higher wages.

-It turns out, as Rethink has shown in its own business, that the “X Factor” of employees can be used to your advantage, or as Kruger showed, can be used when the policy environment changes and you need to react.
+It turns out, as Fair Trade Outsourcing has shown in its own business, that the “X Factor” of employees can be used to your advantage, or as Kruger showed, can be used when the policy environment changes and you need to react.
 Safe, well-cared for, economically viable employees are just better employees.

 We don’t get those types of employees with a shiny number for a minimum wage but lower per-week hours.
 We get those employees by paying them an hourly rate that doesn’t put them in poverty, by giving them full-time work so they feel valued, and by doing everything we can to promote employee tenure — which keeps them out of poverty (since we have the right wage rate and right number of hours).